ivucicev/RYPM/tasks.md

      - [x] when in workout selected weight is zero then you have to scroll !HIGH all the way
      - [x] When previewing done day - going edit program clicking on day - all values are 0
      - [x] all exercises complete even if one left (shown on home screen), if on previous scren where actually are all checked
+     - [x] Move exercise up and down doest work on program and exercise
+     - [x] Move up and down blocked if only 2 items
      - [ ] When creating program - adding lots of weeks causes 404 in console and lots of requests
      - [ ] No need to select weight when creating program...
      - [ ] Adding custom excersiz not visible immediatelly in selct excersizes screen